-SWS Detal: 4.1401.1 Band/Rim Joists-Spray Polyurethane Foam (SPF) Installation
+SWS Detal: 4.1401.1 Band/Rim Joists-Spray Polyurethane Foam (SPF) Installation, 4.1401.2 Band/Rim Joists - Insulation other than Spray Polyurethane Foam

 The rim-joist spaces at the perimeter of the floor are a major weak point in the air barrier and insulation.
 Insulating and air sealing both the rim joist and longitudinal box joist are appropriate either as individual procedures or as part of floor or foundation insulation.